 Chicken Soup for the Soul and Body

-Chicken Soup has been dubbed as “Jewish Penicillin” dating back to ancient times and I have often heard that chicken soup is good for the cold, not just the soul.
+Chicken Soup has been dubbed “Jewish Penicillin” dating back to ancient times, and I have often heard that chicken soup is good for the cold, not just the soul.
 It seems that these statements proved correct. .
 As of late, researchers have found that chicken soup has anti-inflammatory properties as well as the ability to decrease the number of cells that congregate in the lung area, thereby relieving the development of cold symptoms.

 Although the medicinal properties of chicken soup make this a “power food” in my book, the taste alone of chicken soup holds its own when made with the right ingredients.

-The depth of flavor in the chicken soup lies completely in the stock, for this is the base of the soup.
+The depth of flavor in the chicken soup lies completely in the stock, since this is the base of the soup.
 The stock produced from free-range organic chickens is amazing and not even comparable to the stock from young chickens that you buy at your local store.

 Organic stock from the supermarket is perfectly fine when you do not have homemade chicken stock; you just may not get that depth of flavor that you can create by making your own stock.
 Oftentimes, I add the store-bought stock to my own homemade stock to make it go further.

 I prefer using roosters and aging hens for my stock as opposed to roasters or broiler chickens.
 Older chickens create a more robust flavor in that they have had longer to roam free and scratch for insects, thereby gaining muscle and connective tissue, which produces an incredible body in stews, dumplings, and stock because it melts into collagen as you braise it.
 Don’t get me wrong, roasters and broilers will be fantastic too if they have been allowed to roam and forage for their food.